harshithparitala/Vsd_SquadroMini-internship/README.md

 As part of this internship, we are not writing the Verilog code ourselves instead, we are cloning the Verilog and testbench code from a reference GitHub repository.

+Refernce Github Repository:

-3.using leafpad copy the verilog and testbench code in respective files in the directory 4.Simulate the Verilog code using ``iverilog -o harshith1_rv32i harshith1_rv32i.v harshith_rv32i_tb.v`` it will create iiitb_rv32i.vcd file which is used for gtkwave.
+3.using leafpad copy the verilog and testbench code in respective files in the directory 4.Simulate the Verilog code using

+``iverilog -o harshith1_rv32i harshith1_rv32i.v harshith_rv32i_tb.v``

+it will create iiitb_rv32i.vcd file which is used for gtkwave.

 ![vcd file command](https://github.com/user-attachments/assets/18b922c3-3d36-4079-8e77-f6f7387bd409)